iLPdev/discMapper/README.md

 1. Open a Pull Request

 ### Ethics
-This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct) abd operates under the W3C's [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc):
+This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct) and operates under the W3C's [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc):

 > W3C is a growing and global community where participants choose to work
 > together, and in that process experience differences in language, location,